Contents

 UNASSIGNED Unassigned securities, those securities not assigned to any client models, appear at the end of the Rebalance Summary under the heading UNASSIGNED.
 Allocations in these securities won't contribute to the Rebalancing Account Value amount.
 For more information, see Legacy Positions.

-In addition to seeing recommended trades and cash information for the account or group, the Rebalance Summary also allows you to take these actions related to trading:
+In addition to seeing recommended trades and cash information for the account or group, the Rebalance Summary also allows you to take the following actions:

 Approve Trades